 2. Description of services provided

-3. Fee structures
+3. Fee structures for your RIA

 In 2019, 43% of fee-related examination issues involved advisors charging fees that did not match their Form ADV.
-Here’s what typically happens: you draft your Form ADV with a fee schedule in mind and somewhere down the road you charge a client something different.
+Here’s what typically happens: you draft your Form ADV with a fee schedule in mind, and somewhere down the road, you charge a client something different.
 Most likely, there was never malicious intent or an attempt to defraud your clients -- it was simply an oversight.
 But these oversights are rarely forgivable by regulatory examiners.

 Ensuring you’re reconciling your actual fee-billing practice to your Form ADV disclosures and IMA on a semi-annual (or at most annual) basis will help keep you consistent.

-4. Business descriptions
+4. RIA business descriptions

 Stick with plain English.
 The rule of thumb for any regulatory interaction is that your examiner should understand everything you’re attempting to explain after their first read of the document.
 If they don’t, they’ll likely have a presumption that they need to dig into what you’re doing.